What is tuberous sclerosis complex?

 TSC is suspected when a person has at least one major feature and one minor feature of TSC.
 The features are very specific, and a careful evaluation by a doctor familiar with TSC is necessary to make the diagnosis.

-- Angiofibromas (skin-colored growths of blood vessels and fibrous tissue) on the face
+- More than two Angiofibromas, meaning skin-colored growths of blood vessels or a fibrous tissue on the forehead

-- Fibromas (hard growths) around or under the fingernails or toenails
+- Two or more fibromas, meaning hard growths, around or under the fingernails or toenails

-- Multiple light-colored areas on the skin, known as hypomelanotic macules or ash leaf spots
+- More than three light-colored areas on the skin, known as hypomelanotic macules or ash leaf spots

-- Shagreen patch (rough growth of tissue on the surface of the skin)
+- Shagreen patch, meaning a rough growth of tissue on the surface of the skin

-- Tubers (thickened areas) found in the brain
+- Tubers, or thickened areas, found in the brain

 - Nodules (round growths) found in the brain

-- Lymphangiomyomatosis (multiple cysts or fluid-filled growths along the lymphatic system)
+- Lymphangiomyomatosis, which are multiple cysts or fluid-filled growths along the lymphatic system

-- Multiple hemangioblastomas (growths made of newly formed blood vessels) of the brain, spinal cord, or eye
+- Multiple hemangioblastomas, which are growths made of newly formed blood vessels, of the brain, spinal cord, or eye

-- One or more hemangioblastomas in addition to kidney cysts, pancreatic cysts, pheochromocytoma (rare tumor that usually starts in the cells of one of the adrenal glands), or kidney cancer
+- One or more hemangioblastomas in addition to kidney cysts, pancreatic cysts, pheochromocytoma, which is a rare tumor that usually starts in the cells of one of the adrenal glands, or kidney cancer

 - Multiple pits in the teeth